claudiarella/academic-kickstart/content/publication/sac/index.md

 # Publication name and optional abbreviated version.
-publication = "Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment, Volume 919, 2019, Pages 89-97" publication_short = "Nuclear Instruments and Methods in Physics Research Section A"
+publication = "Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment, Volume 919, 2019, Pages 89-97" publication_short = "Nuclear Instruments and Methods in Physics Research A"

 # Abstract and optional shortened version.
-abstract = "The PADME experiment, at the Laboratori Nazionali di Frascati (LNF), in Italy, will search for invisible decays of the hypothetical dark photon via the process e+e−→γA′, where the A′ escapes detection.
+abstract = "The PADME experiment, at the Laboratori Nazionali di Frascati (LNF), in Italy, will search for invisible decays of the hypothetical dark photon via the process $$e+e \rightarrow \gamma A'$$, where the $$A'$$ escapes detection.
 The dark photon mass range sensitivity in a first phase will be 1 to 24 MeV.
 We report here on performance measurements and simulation studies of a prototype of the Small-Angle Calorimeter, a component of PADME’s detector dedicated to rejecting 2- and 3-gamma backgrounds.
 The crucial requirement is a timing resolution of less than 200 ps, which is satisfied by the choice of PbF2 crystals and the newly released Hamamatsu R13478UV photomultiplier tubes (PMTs).
 We find a timing resolution of 81 ps (with double-peak separation resolution of 1.8 ns) and a single-crystal energy resolution of 10% at 550 MeV with light yield of 2.05 photo-electrons per MeV, using 100 to 400 MeV electrons at the Beam Test Facility of LNF.
 We also propose the investigation of a two-PMT solution coupled to a single PbF2 crystal for higher-energy applications, which has potentially attractive features." abstract_short = "PbF2 crystals; Ultra fast calorimeter; Dark photon; Dark matter; Cherenkov detectors"

 # Is this a featured publication? (true/false)